chris-hallquist/tcs/README.md

 # Introduction

 This is a machine learning / genetic algorithms project I originally proposed [here](http://lesswrong.com/lw/iwa/replicating_douglas_lenats_traveller_tcs_win_with/), involving optimizing fleets for the science fiction roleplaying game Traveller.
 Historical background [here](http://aliciapatterson.org/stories/eurisko-computer-mind-its-own).

-I'm currently still in the "translate Traveller's rules into Ruby code" stage.
-The machine learning stage will come later.
+The stats for Lenat's winning fleet can be found [here](http://members.pcug.org.au/~davidjw/tavspecs/best_tml/Starships%20(HG)%20-%20Professor%20Lenat%20and%20EURISKO's%20Winning%20Fleet.htm).

+At the moment, I'm *mostly* done writing the game code, and expect to begin writing the machine learning part soon.
+Current TODOs:

+1. Finish writing code for human players (may put this off, as its not the focus of the project)
+2. Fix issues with and finish implementing carried craft
+3. Implement the requirement that fleets be capable of gas giant refueling
+4. Implement different options for energy weapons

+# Rules Sources and Notes

 The Trillion Credit Squadron scenario had special rules for calculating fleet costs.
 Among other things, the rules specify that players must pay: